If you’re a Roasty reader, you know we’re all about showing you how to brew the best cup of joe possible in the comfort of your kitchen.

-Actually, single-serve drip coffee makers can be extremely useful in a number of circumstances:
+Single-serve drip coffee makers can be extremely useful in many circumstances.

-As we’ve already mentioned, singletons living alone won’t always want a whole carafe of coffee.
-A single-serve machine means less waste than you would get if you use a multi-cup unit.
-Also, single-serve machines are small and compact, taking up less valuable counter space in a small apartment or dorm room.
+As we’ve already mentioned, singletons living alone won’t always want a whole carafe of coffee, and in that instance, a single-serve machine means less waste than you would get if you use a multi-cup unit.
+Plus, most single-serve machines boast a compact design and take up less valuable counter space in a small apartment or dorm room.

 Of course, all of the single-serve drip coffee makers we’ve picked out for you are high-quality, reliable, and will ultimately produce a delicious brew.
-But there are a few things that you should look out for when choosing a drip coffee machine.
+But there are a few more specific things you should look out for when choosing a drip coffee machine.

-- Maintains the water temperature between 195o and 205oF during the brewing process.
-That’s the perfect temperature range for flavor extraction.
+- Has a brew temperature between 195 and 205 degrees Fahrenheit.
+That’s the perfect temperature range for maximum flavor extraction.

-- Includes widely distributed water jets so that the grounds are evenly soaked during brewing.
-A pre-soak option is even better.
+- Includes widely distributed water jets so the coffee grounds are evenly soaked during brewing (a pre-soak option is even better!).

-- Features an inbuilt water filter system as it will give you a brighter flavored brew.
-If the machine doesn’t have a filter system, always use filtered water if possible.
+- Has an in-built water filter system.
+This gives you a brighter coffee flavor.
+If the machine you choose doesn’t have a filter system, be sure to use filtered water.

 Best Single-Serve Drip Coffee Makers